tomitheninja/OpenWrt-WiFi-Load-Balancer/README.md

 Additionally, the speed was unstable and asymmetric on the 2.4 GHz band.

-TODO: test with iperf while recording the MCS
+TODO: jitter test

 #### Switching to an USB wireless network adapter

-I removed the Intel adapter from the VM and added a TP-Link TL-WN722N v1 USB wireless network adapter.
+I removed the Intel adapter from the VM along it's configuration in the `/etc/config/wireless` file and connected a TP-Link TL-WN722N v1 USB wireless network adapter.

-The two packages I needed to install were `kmod-ath9k-htc` and `kmod-rtl8192cu` as described in the [OpenWrt wiki](https://forum.openwrt.org/t/add-tp-link-tl-wn722n-wifi-usb-adaptor/24253).
+The two packages I needed to install to get it working were `kmod-ath9k-htc` and `kmod-rtl8192cu` as described in the [OpenWrt wiki](https://forum.openwrt.org/t/add-tp-link-tl-wn722n-wifi-usb-adaptor/24253).
 Furthermore, I had to restart the host machine.

 TODO: speedtest

+#### Configuring the wireless network

+I used the `ip a` command to check the ip address of the network interfaces.
+I then opened the luci web interface on the given ip address and logged in with the root user.

+I saw the network adapter and a wireless network called OpenWrt.
+By default, the network was disabled and the encryption open network, because the hostapd package was not installed.

+I installed the hostapd package and restarted the VM.
+This time I was able to enable enable security and started the network.

 ## Performance evaluation